potmo/gif-mirror-animator/readme.md

 <center><i>Fig 8.
 The same scene as Fig 7. but viewing straight down at the mirror (the rightmost black circle).
 The elliptical conic section is apparent.</i></center>

 This means that the reflected surface of the color field will not generally be a perfect circle but an ellipse.
 Depending on where on the colour fields the mirrors are reflecting the shape of the reflecting area will be differently shaped and sized.

+> `TODO: The below is not true when the mirrors size is fixed.
+Only the distance in the normal direction of the mirror affects the reflected shapes size.
+However if the wall is not parallell with the mirror then the size is affected and aproaches infinity as the angle approches infinity (or towards a singular point depending on the relation of the mirrors and the walls angles)`

 The more extreme the angle of incidence of the cone the more extreme the proportions of the ellipse will be.
 As the angle of incidence approaches tangency to the surface the length of ellipses major axis will approach infinity.
 We need to make sure that the entire area inside the silhouette of the reflected shape will be cover only the colour we want it to cover and nothing else.